AEAEAEAE4343/Windows-KVM/README.md

 Before committing to anything, make sure your PC will actually be able to run Windows 11 smoothly.
 If it can't run Windows 11 natively, it won't be able to run Windows 11 in a Virtual Machine either.

+Your CPU must have at least the performance requirements (1 Ghz, 2 cores) met.
+Otherwise Windows 11 will run like crap on your PC.

 You have to enable VT-x for Intel processors or SVM for AMD processors in your BIOS. **You can not use KVM without VT-x or SVM.** Please look it up on Google: `[Motherboard name] how to enable virtualization`

 Also, you'll need a couple of hours.
 Installing and deploying a setup like this has a lot of steps and those steps take time.
 Also, you might need to troubleshoot some stuff, so count on it taking about 2-3 hours total.
 Note that you can pause at any moment, you're not playing an online match of CS:GO.

 ## Partitioning your disk

 This step can vary.
 A lot.
+Unfortunately this step can also be pretty complicated depending on what you already have and what you want to do.
 You'll have to look up how to partition a computer yourself.
+Refrain from using Disk Manager in Windows, use DiskPart instead.
+If you really can't work with the DiskPart command-line, use a dedicated partition tool like EaseUS Partition Master, MiniTool Partition Wizard or similar tools.
-For Linux + KVM + Windows 11, I recommend the following based on what disk configuration you have:
+As for the layout itself, for Windows/KVM I recommend the following based on what disk configuration you have:

 ---
  - **128/256GB SSD + 1TB or more HDD\***